What We Do

 Most reviews are conducted as inquiries over the phone and are completed very quickly.
 The CRB can also choose to hold a hearing.
 The CRB members who conduct the reviews have knowledge and expertise relating to youth and youth justice.

-The CRB is one of fourteen tribunals which form Tribunals Ontario.
+The CRB is one of thirteen tribunals which form Tribunals Ontario.
 The CRB does its work in keeping with the core values of Tribunals Ontario:

 - Fairness and independence

 Service excellence is a priority for the Custody Review Board.
 Our service standards keep us focused on providing fair, effective, and timely dispute resolution.
 These are the service standards for the Custody Review Board:

 - Review will begin by a telephone call within 24 hours of receiving the application.